haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

 coding pattern.
 Currently promise libraries like `bluebird` provide options to promisify an object which doesn't support promise behavior.

-Technically It's kinda method as the word litterly means, gives some promise object which will be met in future.
+Technically Promise is a kinda method as the word literally means, gives some promise object which will be met in future.
 Here we don't need to pass callback when we creating the object rather, we create the object first, and then we attach the required handlers, so that when the object actually returns result / error there will be some handler ( callback ) available to deal with it.
-In the case of promise the way that handler attachment is done is shown bellow, nothing complecated, just need to get familear with it.
+In the case of promise the way that handler attachment is done is shown bellow.
+Another benefit is the chaining capabilities of promise object.

-Any object with `then` method can be called promise if that objects follows the specification given in `Promise/A+`.
+Any object with `then` method can be called promise if that object follows the specification given in `Promise/A+`_ specification.
 Promise wraps the async operation and gives the response object even though the response is not yet ready, it eventually be ready.
-Promise objecs can also be called as **thenable** objects, and it can be chainable.
+Promise object can also be called as **thenable** object.

 .. code-block:: javascript